Sitecore-Hackathon/2021-Sitecore-Helper/README.md

 # Hackathon Submission Entry form

-> __Important__
->
-> Copy and paste the content of this file into README.md or face automatic __disqualification__
-> All headlines and subheadlines shall be retained if not noted otherwise.
-> Fill in text in each section as instructed and then delete the existing text, including this blockquote.

 You can find a very good reference to Github flavoured markdown reference in [this cheatsheet](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet).
 If you want something a bit more WYSIWYG for editing then could use [StackEdit](https://stackedit.io/app) which provides a more user friendly interface for generating the Markdown code.
 Those of you who are [VS Code fans](https://code.visualstudio.com/docs/languages/markdown#_markdown-preview) can edit/preview directly in that interface too.

 ## Team name

 Sitecore Helper

-## Category
-Best use of SPE to help Content authors and Marketers
+**Category:** Best use of SPE to help Content authors and Marketers

 ## Description
 ⟹ Our module includes reports developed in SPE to help Content Authors and Marketers get information about the content they are working on.
 The following is a list of the tools and reports included in this package: